arobson/rabbot/README.md

 ```

 ## Message API
-Wascally defaults to (and assumes) queues are in ack mode.
+rabbot defaults to (and assumes) queues are in ack mode.
 It batches ack and nack operations in order to improve total throughput.
 Ack/Nack calls do not take effect immediately.

 ### message.ack()
 Enqueues the message for acknowledgement.